 During the 1960s, the college experienced a period of rapid growth resulting in the construction of several new halls.
 In 1966, the name was changed again to the Wisconsin State University-Platteville.
 The university and all other public institutions of higher education in Wisconsin merged in 1971 to form the UW System, governed by a single Board of Regents.
 As a result of the merger, the university experienced its most recent name change to the University of Wisconsin-Platteville.

 From its beginning in 1866, the university has grown tremendously.
-Current enrollment at the three campuses and in the Center for Distance Learning is approximately 8,700, making UW-Platteville large enough to provide diversity, yet small enough to assure students that they are more than just numbers.
+Current enrollment at the three campuses and in the Center for Distance Learning is approximately 8,000 graduate and undergraduate students, making UW-Platteville large enough to provide diversity, yet small enough to assure students that they are more than just numbers.